InternetMaximalism/intmax2-e2e/README.md

 # intmax2-e2e

-End-to-end testing suite for the INTMAX2 protocol.
-This repository contains comprehensive integration tests that verify the complete functionality of the INTMAX2 system, including wallet operations, token transfers, balance queries, and cross-chain interactions.
+End-to-end testing for the INTMAX network using TypeScript and Rust, covering integration, performance, and reliability checks to ensure smooth interaction between dApps and the network, including wallet operations, token transfers, balance queries, and cross-chain interactions.

 ## Setup